Carburizing

-Carburising, carburizing (chiefly American English), or carburisation is a heat treatment process in which iron or steel absorbs carbon while the metal is heated in the presence of a carbon-bearing material, such as charcoal or carbon monoxide.
-The intent is to make the metal harder.
+Carburizing, or carburising, is a heat treatment process in which iron or steel absorbs carbon while the metal is heated in the presence of a carbon-bearing material, such as charcoal or carbon monoxide.
+The intent is to make the metal harder and more wear resistant.
 Depending on the amount of time and temperature, the affected area can vary in carbon content.
 Longer carburizing times and higher temperatures typically increase the depth of carbon diffusion.
 When the iron or steel is cooled rapidly by quenching, the higher carbon content on the outer surface becomes hard due to the transformation from austenite to martensite, while the core remains soft and tough as a ferritic and/or pearlite microstructure.

 This manufacturing process can be characterized by the following key points: It is applied to low-carbon workpieces; workpieces are in contact with a high-carbon gas, liquid or solid; it produces a hard workpiece surface; workpiece cores largely retain their toughness and ductility; and it produces case hardness depths of up to 0.25 in.
 In some cases it serves as a remedy for undesired decarburization that happened earlier in a manufacturing process.